 How do children get asthma?

-The causes of childhood asthma are not fully understood, but there are a few factors that that may contribute to this common disease.
-They include heredity, certain respiratory infections during childhood, and exposure to environmental irritants such as cigarette smoke or air pollution.
+The causes of childhood asthma are not fully understood.
+However, there are a few factors that may increase a child’s risk of asthma, including: heredity, childhood respiratory infections, allergies, and exposure to environmental irritants such as cigarette smoke or even air pollution.

 How is asthma treated?